JasonYangShadow/lpmx/README.md

 # LPMX [![Build Status](https://travis-ci.com/JasonYangShadow/lpmx.svg?branch=master)](https://travis-ci.com/JasonYangShadow/lpmx) [![Gitter](https://badges.gitter.im/lpmx_container/community.svg)](https://gitter.im/lpmx_container/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) [![Maintainability Rating](https://sonarcloud.io/api/project_badges/measure?project=JasonYangShadow_lpmx&metric=sqale_rating)](https://sonarcloud.io/dashboard?id=JasonYangShadow_lpmx) [![Reliability Rating](https://sonarcloud.io/api/project_badges/measure?project=JasonYangShadow_lpmx&metric=reliability_rating)](https://sonarcloud.io/dashboard?id=JasonYangShadow_lpmx)
 LPMX, i.e, Local Package Manager X, is a **pure rootless composable** container system.
 It helps researchers run genome analysis tools via existing Docker or Singularity (Experimental) images without root/sudo privilege required.
 Besides, researchers can benefit composability feature, e.g. call host qsub command to submit a job inside container.

+# Why should I use containers?
+In the bioinformatics world, [Bioconda](https://bioconda.github.io) is the best tool for setting up genome analysis tools, but conflicting tools(requiring conflicting dependencies, e.g. Python2 & Python3) inside a genomics analysis pipeline can not be set up successfully due to the fact that conflicting dependencies can not be installed inside a single namespace.
+For example, [Manta](https://github.com/Illumina/manta) stills requires Python2, installing a pipeline consisting of Manta and other Python3 based tools will corrupt.
+Container virtualization technologies can solve this problem by isolating each tool into a container.
+[Singularity](https://sylabs.io/singularity/) gains so much attractiveness recently, Singularity is used widely in High-Performance Computing infrastructures and helps accelerate genomics research.

+# Why should I use LPMX?
+Traditional container systems lack **composability**, which prevents tools running in different environments(host & containers) from communicating.
+For example, if we use Singularity to containerize the Canu tool, Canu will not be able to call host commands, e.g. call qsub to submit jobs.
+It can be solved only if we do modifications to either the Canu tool itself or the container engine, such as adding a network communication adapter, which is usually unachievable.

+LPMX provides both isolation and composability.
+LPMX can isolate tools like Singularity does but also allow tools to make direct calls to other tools at the same time.

+Besides, you can directly use existing Docker and Singularity images with LPMX without root privilege, which is safe and convenient.
+You can also install software inside the container as you commonly do.

 # Features
 1. **Pure Rootless**, root privilege is not required at any stage, including installation, launching containers, creation of images.
 It is suitable for Linux clusters, where users do not have root permission.
 2. **Composability**, existing container systems do not allow users to compose existing containers.
 LPMX has composability feature.
 Imagine that you can containerize the Canu assembler inside a container and still allows it to submit jobs via the host job submission command, e.g. qsub.